 Hart is a tiny city located in the state of Texas.
 With a population of 855 people and just one neighborhood, Hart is the 852nd largest community in Texas.

-When you are in Hart, you'll notice that it is more blue-collar than most other communities in America.
-51.45% of Hart’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Hart is generally considered to be a blue-collar town.
+51.45% of the Hart workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hart is a city of service providers, farmers, fishers, or foresters, and professionals.
 There are especially a lot of people living in Hart who work in farm management occupations (20.58%), teaching (12.40%), and healthcare suport services (7.65%).

 In addition, many people in Hart have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.